-Carrie Wagner, Executive Director
+Carrie Wagner, Founder and Executive Director

 Carrie Wagner, Executive Director, GALS Los Angeles, believes that learning can be joyful as well as academically rigorous.
 She believes in a holistic approach to education where the student opens up to their own unique talents and skills and gains confidence in who they are as a person.
 This then creates a launching pad that allows students to make even further strides academically.
 A product of all girls' education, Carrie is passionate that single gender schools empower students to use their voice, lead confidently and develop strong bonds with their community.